JerBouma/FinanceToolkit/README.md

 > **Partial Derivative**

 The partial derivative is the rate of change of the option price with respect to the strike price.
 The partial derivative is used in the Breeden -Litzenberger theorem is used for risk -neutral valuation and was developed by Fischer Black and Robert Litzenberger in 1978.
 The theorem states that the price of any derivative security can be calculated by finding the expected value of the derivative under a risk -neutral measure.
 The theorem is based on the Black -Scholes model and the assumption that the underlying asset follows a lognormal distribution.
-See the paper: https://www.jstor.org/stable/2352653.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options#get_partial_derivative).

 </details>